PhyMage/WebBasicAssessment/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please follow the standard GitHub Fork and Pull Request workflow.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is released under The Unlicense, which means it is free and open-source software with no restrictions.
+You can use, modify, and distribute it as you see fit, without any limitations or obligations.

 Feel free to customize this README further to provide more details about your project and how to use it with ID-based HttpPut and HttpDelete endpoints.